-Figure 6: Existing Cross Section of Sopris Avenue (Looking East)
+Figure 4: Existing Cross Section of Sopris Avenue (Looking East)

-The proposed cross section, displayed in Figure 7, includes a continuous sidewalk on both sides of the street, parallel parking on the north side of the street, two vehicle travel lanes, and a dedicated bicycle lane in both directions.
+The potential cross section includes a continuous sidewalk on both sides of the street, parallel parking on the north side of the street, two vehicle travel lanes, and a dedicated bicycle lane in both directions.
 Parallel parking, rather than angles parking, was chosen for this cross section as it makes it easier for drivers to see oncoming bikes before pulling out into the travel lane.
 Perpendicular parking can restrict a driver's field of vision for oncoming vehicles and can create greater conflict between vehicles pulling out and people biking.
-The curb-to-curb width in this proposed cross section would not change from the existing curb-to-curb width.
-The proposed new continuous sidewalk on the north side of the street can be accommodated within the City's existing right-of-way.
+The curb-to-curb width in this cross section would not change from the existing curbto-curb width.
+The new continuous sidewalk on the north side of the street can be accommodated within the City's existing right-of-way.
 For the block between 4th Street and 3rd Street, next to the library, the existing curb-to-curb width is not wide enough to accommodate bike lanes.
 Painting sharrows on the travel lanes in this section can be a way to continue to alert drivers to the presence of people biking for this segment where bike lanes cannot be accommodated.